This is Patient Education Article – Bunion Deformities. It explains the basics of the pathology including signs, symptoms and basic treatment options.

 Early treatments are aimed at easing the pain of bunions, but they won’t reverse the deformity itself.
 These options include:

-Changes in shoe wear.
+- Changes in shoe wear.
 Wearing the right kind of shoes is very important.
-Choose shoes that have a wide toe box and forgo those with pointed toes or high heels, which may aggravate the condition.
+Choose shoes that have a wide toe box and do not use shoes that have pointed toes or high heels, which may aggravate the condition.

-Padding.
+- Padding.
 Pads placed over the area of the bunion can help minimize pain.
-You can get bunion pads from a drug store or supermarket.

 When is Surgery Needed?